rFronteddu/host-monitor/README.md

 # host-monitor
 ## Description
 This is the Host Monitor app, created by rFronteddu and maintained by cb218.
-It is a simple component designed to harvest host information such as Disk/VMemory/CPU status
+It is a simple component designed to harvest host information such as Disk/VMemory/CPU status.

 The app is designed to run in conjunction with the **Testbed Monitor** (https://github.com/rFronteddu/testbed-monitor) app, another utility created by rFronteddu.

 Sensors are imported from the library https://github.com/shirou/gopsutil.